 There has been considerable progress in publishing technology as a whole, which has laid the foundation for China's publishing management system and scientific research.
 In 1956, the State established the Beijing Institute of Printing Technology (renamed the China Institute of Printing Science and Technology in 1978), and set up a laboratory in the Shanghai Printing Company (in 1961 changed to the Institute of Printing Technology).
 In October 1963, a Chinese printing company was established to organize printing technology experience exchanges and collaborations, and formulate printing industry standards.
 It also improved the productivity of the publishing industry and established today's management system through the professional division of labor in publishing, printing, and distribution.

 1.2 1966-1977: breakthroughs in "light and electricity" technology Later in this period, China's publishing technology began to recover.
 At this stage, the core of the technological progress of China's publishing industry is still the automation and mechanization of printing technology.
 After 1970, the country attached great importance to the progress of printing technology.
 In 1973, the central government approved the implementation of the "Printing Technology Transformation" project to solve the quality and speed problems of plate making, and basically realized the mechanization, automation, and linkage of printing.
 In August 1974, the "Chinese Character Information Processing Project" (referred to as the 748 Project) was implemented, inventing the world's most advanced Chinese character glyph information compression and high-speed restoration and output technologies.
 In July 1979, the main project of the Chinese character laser phototypesetting system developed by Wang Xuan was successful, and the first sample paper was output.
 The first sample book was published in 1980.
-In May 1987, the Economic Daily published the world's first phototypesetting using laser The Chinese-language newspaper sold the typeface the following year.
+In May 1987, the Economic Daily published the world's first phototypesetting using laser typesetting.
+The Chinese-language newspaper sold the typeface the following year.
 Since then, China's publishing industry has truly entered the "light and electricity" era.

 In addition to laser phototypesetting, at this stage, China has realized photoengraving technology and offset printing technology, and binding technology has also begun to gradually mechanize and link, and further improve printing efficiency.
 In addition, China's audiovisual publishing has also begun.
 From the earliest magnetic tapes to the video tapes of the 1980s, optical disks began to appear in the 1990s.
 In 2000, there was no DVD production line.
 By 2005, the DVD production line accounted for 25%.
 Although later due to the rapid development of the Internet, optical media gradually withdrew from the mainstream market, but this also shows that the development of China's publishing industry was closely following the trend of the world's technology .

 1.3 1978-1987: Promote the modernization of printing technology with technology to meet the rapidly growing cultural needs of the masses.
 After the reform and opening up, the progress of China's publishing technology has also focused on the copying process.
-According to the former Printing Briefing of the National Publishing Bureau, as of July 1978, there were 2,183 printing plants at and above county level in the country, with 25,968 printing equipment, but 89% were relatively backward-running and quad-running.
+According to the former Printing Briefing of the National Publishing Bureau, as of July 1978, there were 2,183 printing factories at and above county level in the country, with 25,968 printing equipment, but 89% were relatively backward-running and quad-running.
 It accounted for 10.2%, and rotary machines accounted for 0.8%.
 The typesetting is all by hand, and there are 240 manual phototypesetters, which have not fully played their role .

-The "State Council's Report on Strengthening and Improving the Publication Work" issued by the State Council on July 18, 1978 proposed that the state of backward printing technology, insufficient printing power, and poor management be changed as soon as possible, and the policy of self-reliance was clearly defined.
-We must attach great importance to and support technical personnel and workers to engage in technological innovation.
+The "State Council's Report on Strengthening and Improving the Publication Work" issued by the State Council on July 18, 1978 proposed that the state of backward printing technology, insufficient printing power, and poor management be changed as soon as possible, and the policy of self-reliance was specified We must attach great importance to and support technical personnel and workers to engage in technological innovation.
 At the same time, we must also attach importance to the introduction and learning of advanced technologies in the world in order to accelerate the modernization of printing technology in China.
 A series of documents were also issued that year to adjust the printing house's system and stimulate the printing house's enthusiasm for innovation.
 After 1978, China's publishing technology has begun to take off again.
 The landmark achievement is the successful development of the above-mentioned laser phototypesetting system in China.

 The publishing research institute established at this stage has strongly promoted the modernization of printing technology.
 In September 1978, the State Publishing Bureau convened a printing research conference to discuss and approve the National Printing Science and Technology Development Plan (Draft).
-In 1983, the "Decision on Strengthening the Publishing Work" clearly stated that "the establishment of a publishing and research institute, enriching the printing technology research institute, and strengthening scientific research in publishing, printing, and distribution".
+In 1983, the "Decision on Strengthening the Publishing Work" clearly stated that "the establishment of a publishing and publishing research institute, enriching the printing technology research institute, and strengthening the scientific research work of publishing, printing, and distribution".
 Subsequently, printing research institutions have been established all over the country.
 In 1980, there were 14 printing science and technology research institutes nationwide, and 17 in 2000.
 In 1985, with the approval of the State Council, China's first scientific research institution specializing in publishing science research, the China Publishing and Research Institute, was established (renamed the China Academy of Publishing Science in 1989, and the China Academy of Press and Publication in 2010).